 No, You will not win the Lottery by finding a Geocache

 No, you will not strike it rich with discovering a geocache.
-There is no hidden cache with a million dollars inside that will change you life (at least that we know of).
+There is no hidden cache with a million dollars inside that will change your life (at least that we know of).
 And although you may find some change and perhaps some old coins (that could be worth something), that would be the extent of the “treasure” you may find in a geocache.
-We like to share some of our left over foreign currency from our travels in caches to pass along.
+We like to share some of our leftover foreign currency from our travels in caches to pass along.

-YES, you may find Treasure in a Geocache
+YES, you may find “Personal Treasure” in a Geocache

 Trading swag is always fun for the little cachers.
 We enjoy taking our niece caching for “treasure”.
 She enjoys finding the cache and seeing if there is anything in there to trade.
 She seems to always love tattoos or stickers.
 Swag can be fun to trade for us adult cachers also.
 I know I have traded for golf balls, geocaching trinkets, path tags, and stickers.